Get started with Athens Research

 In Athens, links are bidirectional, which means they now reference each other.
 Beneath every page you'll find an area titled Linked References, which is where you can see all the pages that link to your current page.

-Next, create a reference between blocks.
-Type (( followed by the first few characters in the block you want to reference.
+reference.
 Find it in the dropdown and click on it to create the reference.
-Now, if you click on that reference block, Athens zooms you in on that block.
+Now, if you click on that reference block,

 Links are great for creating immediate connections between pages, while references are perfect for adding direct quotes from something you've already written or collected.